 Words Have Meaning

-In my last article I had mentioned how many people seem to confuse economic capitalism and political capitalism, blurring the lines of understanding in the minds of the common people of society.
+In my last article, I had mentioned how many people seem to confuse economic capitalism and political capitalism, blurring the lines of understanding in the minds of the common people of society.
 So, let us begin with the foundation that there are many systems in the world.
-This discussion will focus on two of those systems, economic systems and political systems.
+This discussion will focus on two of those systems, economic systems, and political systems.
 The main drive I want this discussion to have is transparency, being true to the accuracy of the words used.
 Like lawyers, a specification writer, such as myself, carries extreme weight on the words chosen to be used.
-In the English language many words can be used to describe the same thing.
-Some of these words carry slightly different implications or connotations which can evoke strong feelings or responses from those that hear these words used.
-Sometimes that shift has been a result of marketing, or a change in societal views.
+In the English language, many words can be used to describe the same thing.
+Some of these words carry slightly different implications or connotations that can evoke strong feelings or responses from those that hear these words used.
+Sometimes that shift has been a result of marketing or a change in societal views.
 For instance, 150 years ago the “n” word was a commonly used word, yet today it is taboo, except if it is used in a song or lyric, and then only if it is used by the correct artist.
 Another example I want to use here is a very extreme example to illustrate this shift by marketing.
 “Pro-life” and “anti-abortion” are very good examples of these types of polarizing response words.
 They basically mean the same thing, but we, as a society, have been conditioned to respond to these two words in extremely different manners.